 Always keep in mind that strength training is supplemental to endurance training.
 Keep strength training at high intensities, but avoid high-repetition, short rest programs like CrossFit and other boot camp-style circuit training.

 Your primary goal is to build strength and power without accumulating unnecessary fatigue.
 In doing so, make more rest between sets and work more intensely for short amounts of time.
+You can also plan your fitness by using online software which will help improve your fitness.
+For more details visit here.

 Your body uses three fundamental energy systems: A-lactic (ATP-PC), anaerobic, and aerobic.
 If you keep most of your exercises A-lactic (10-15 second periods with adequate rest), then your strength work won’t interfere as much with the rest of your training.